vdclab/gene_presence_abscence/Readme.md

 ```shell
 conda activate snakemake
 ```
-:warning: ** This command has to be used every single time you want to use sORTholog to be able to activate the conda environment that contains snakemake. **
+:warning: **This command has to be used every single time you want to use sORTholog to be able to activate the conda environment that contains snakemake.**

 <br />
----

 <a id="step-2-deploy-workflow"></a>
 ### Step 2: deploy workflow